 Just another ‘Reason’ why I do this

-While I wrote the original edition this book (several years ago), I had a sweet, little angel of a girl – 8 years old, with Medulloblastoma.
+While I was writing the original edition my book, "Stop Fight Cancer and Start Treating the Cause" (several years ago), I had a sweet, little angel of a girl - 8 years old, with Medulloblastoma.
 She had surgery to debulk (remove all that the surgeon could) the tumor before her parents brought her to see me.
-Medulloblastoma is a primary, typically aggressive cancer in the fourth ventricle of the brain, just in front of the cerebellum – a horrible brain cancer that usually attacks young children.
+Medulloblastoma is a primary, typically aggressive cancer in the fourth ventricle of the brain, just in front of the cerebellum - a horrible brain cancer that usually attacks young children.

 The surgeon believed he ‘got all the cancer’, BUT, the Oncology Department at the University of Minnesota demanded that she still do FULL skull and spine radiation AND FULL chemo with 3 chemo drugs (ADULT chemo drugs!!!!!!!).

 The parents were in shock and simply requested some time to think about it.
 That immediately prompted the Oncologists to call CPS (Child Protective Services) who would forcibly remove the child from the parent’s custody should they not proceed with the demands of the demi-gods of medicine.
 Is it REALLY in the ‘child’s best interest’?

 I find it amazing that CPS puts abused kids back into the home of the abuser because they went through a few weeks of ‘anger management training’ and yet they can remove a child from loving parents because the pharmaceutically-controlled monopoly demands blood.
 If a parent dares to ask, "Hold on, we have to think about that...", we instantly become a police-state where ‘big brother’ knows better than us lower-life forms who are unable to make a rational decision.
 I am afraid of what this country has become!